Degree Requirements

 Foreign Language

 A foreign language is not required.
-Students must complete a foreign language through the 10200-level only if they plan to receive program honors upon graduation.
+Students must complete a foreign language through the 10200-level only if they plan to receive departmental honors upon graduation.

 Minoring in Writing